openshift/installer/docs/user/openstack/deploy_sriov_workers.md

 ## Creating SR-IOV Worker Nodes in IPI

 You can create worker nodes as a post-IPI-install operation by using the machine API.
-To create a new set of worker nodes, [create a new machineSet in OpenShift](openstack-machine-sets).
+To create a new set of worker nodes, [create a new machineSet in OpenShift][openstack-machine-sets].

 ```sh
 oc get machineset -n openshift-machine-api <machineset_name> -o yaml > sriov_machineset.yaml